 An example of this are the mentors during Startup Weekend Cebu Youth who decided for themselves to try a new way of doing mentorships.
 Since many of them had already experienced Startup Weekends and similar programs, they identified problems they experienced during traditional mentorship sessions and proposed a new way of doing Saturday mentor sessions for our youth.
-They worked with the organizers in preparing materials and scheduling and managed to create an experience that lowered the instances of participants experiencing “mentor whiplash”.
+They worked with the organizers in preparing materials and scheduling and managed to create an experience that lowered the instances of “mentor whiplash” where one participant is feeling confused as they are receiving critical yet misaligned feedback from different and disconnected mentors.
 It was a glorious thing to behold where everyone felt engaged and the participants really felt a connection with the mentors which boosted the kids’ confidence throughout the event.

 It’s moments like these that you want to foster in your event, where supporters feel as though they’re as much of a part of the event as you are and that they’re not only there to give money and knowledge but to also make relationships with the people that are there.